-Synopsis [object, uuid()] interface IOrbixORBObject : IORBObject { HRESULT GetConfigValue([in] LPSTR name, [out] LPSTR value, [out] BOOLEAN IT_retval); HRESULT StartUp([out] BOOLEAN IT_retval); HRESULT ShutDown([out] BOOLEAN IT_retval); HRESULT ReleaseCORBAView([in IDispatch poObj, [in] VARIANT_BOOL 1ToDestruction, [optional,in,out] VARIANT IT_Ex, [retval,out] VARIANT_BOOL IT_retval); HRESULT ProcessEvents(in, out, optional] VARIANT IT_Ex, [retval, out] VARIANT_BOOL IT_retval); HRESULT SetOrbName([in] LPSTR strOrbName, [out] BOOLEAN IT_retval); }; Description The IOrbixORBODject interface provides Orbix-specific methods that allor you to control some aspects of the ORB (that is, Orbix) or to request it to perform actions.
-IOrbixORBODject derives from IORBODject.
-The IOrbixORBODject methods augment the COM/CORBA-compliant method defined in the IORBODject interface.)
-The ORB has the CORBA.ORB.2 ProgID, which is the COM/CORBA-complianame.
-In COMet, the name CORBA.ORB.Orbix is registered as an alias for CORBA.ORB.2.
-This allows access to the Orbix instance in the event of a subsequent installation of an ORB other than Orbix.
+Synopsis HRESULT GetCon [out] LPS: [out] BOOD HRESULT Startu HRESULT ShutDo HRESULT Releas [in] VARIA [optional, [retval,ou HRESULT Proces [retval, ou BObject : IORBObject { hfigValue([in] LPSTR name, IR value, LEAN IT_retval); Jp([out] BOOLEAN IT_retval); bown([out] BOOLEAN IT_retval); seCORBAView([in IDispatch poObj, ANT_BOOL 1ToDestruction, ,in,out] VARIANT IT_Ex, ht] VARIANT_BOOL IT_retval); seSevents(in, out, optional] VARIANT IT_Ex, boul] VARIANT_BOOL IT_retval); bowame([in] LPSTR strOrbName, LEAN IT_retval); to control some aspects of the ORB (that is, Orbiz) - name.
+In COMet, the CORBA.ORB.2.
+This all BA.ORB.2 ProgID, which is the COM/CORBA-compliant name CORBA.ORB.Orbix is registered as an alias for lows access to the Orbix instance in the event of a n of an ORB other than Orbix.
 Methods The methods for the IOrbixORBObject interface are: GetConfigValue() This obtains the value of the configuration entry specified in the name parameter.
-See the Orbix documentation set for information or ı configuration values.
+See the Orbix documentation set for information on configuration values.

 StartUp() This initializes the bridge.
 Invoking this method is optional.
 If StartUp() is not invoked, the bridge is automatically initialized when the first object is created.
 However, it is a CORBA guideline that an ORB should be initialized before being used.
-Therefore, you should call this method before doing anything else (that is, before you make any calls to GetObject() Of CreateType() ON ICORBAFactory).
+Therefore, you should call this method before doing anything else (that is, before you make any calls to GetObject() or CreateType() on ICORBAFactory).
 ShutDown() This shuts down the bridge.
-Invoking this method might be necessary if, for example, you are experiencing hang-on-exit problems or the COMet:Config:COMET_SHUTDOWN_POLICY Configuration variable is set to Disabled.
+Invoking this method might be necessary if, for example, you are experiencing hang-on-exit problems or the COMet:Config:COMET_SHUTDOWN_POLICY configuration variable is set to Disabled.
 After this method is called, no more invocations can be made using CORBA.
 ReleaseCORBAView() This is used by clients to free the CORBA view of a DCOM callback object when receipt of callbacks is no longer required.
 ProcessEvents() This causes any outstanding CORBA events to be dispatched to a client or server application for processing.
 It might be necessary to call this method in a client application, if the client is asynchronously receiving callbacks from a server object.
 This depends primarily on your development environment.
 If you want to use this method, set the COMet.Config.SINGLE_THREADED_CALLBACK configuration variable to YES.